Could flat tyres soon be a thing of the past?

 Mr Rachita says: "While air-filled tyres will always have their place, a mixture of solutions is needed.
 As we move into a world where autonomous vehicles are becoming more common and many cities are offering transport-as-a-service strategies, having a maintenance-free tyre is hugely important."

 At Michelin's labs, the tyres are tested for 24 hours at a time, under different loads and speeds.
 That's thousands of miles non-stop.
 Some spokes deform, some break, but the structures continue to perform safely, Mr Rachita says.
-"It's test-learn, test-learn," he said.
+"It's test-learn, test-learn," he says.
 "But we're at a stage that's given us a huge amount of confidence.
 This is the real deal."

 Goodyear rival, Michelin, has been working with General Motors (GM) on airless tyres since 2019.
 In February there were media reports that Michelin's Unique Puncture-profit Tire System (Uptis) could debut on a new Chevrolet Bolt electric car being planned by GM, possibly as early as 2024.

-Uptis tyres are made of high-strength resin embedded with fiberglass and composite rubber (for which Michelin has filed 50 patents) to create a mesh structure that surrounds an aluminum wheel.
+Uptis tyres are made of high-strength resin embedded with fiberglass and composite rubber (for which Michelin has filed 50 patents) to create a mesh structure that surrounds an aluminium wheel.

 Cyrille Roget, a scientific and innovation expert at the French tyre maker, won't confirm the Bolt reports, but tells the BBC Michelin will have more to say later this year.

-Michelin has been a market leader in airless wheels, its Tweel (tyre-wheel) has been around since 2005 and is used on slow-moving vehicles, such as farm equipment.
+Michelin has been a market leader in airless wheels.
+Its Tweel (tyre-wheel) has been around since 2005 and is used on slow-moving vehicles, such as farm equipment.

 Optimising the technology for road vehicles is, however, a totally different challenge, Mr Roget says: "We have 130 years of experience and knowledge in perfecting inflatable structures like pneumatic tyres.
 Airless technology is very recent."